-This document follows on the European Charter on Hunting and Biodiversity which was adopted by the Standing Committee of the Convention on the Conservation of European Wildlife and Natural Habitats.
+This document follows on the European Charter on Hunting and Biodiversity, which was adopted by the Standing Committee of the Convention on the Conservation of European Wildlife and Natural Habitats33.
 Through Recommendation No. 128 (2007) "on the European Charter on Hunting and Biodiversity", States Party to the Bern Convention were asked to take into consideration the European Charter on Hunting and Biodiversity "and apply its principles in the elaboration and implementation of their hunting policies so as to ensure that hunting is carried out in a sustainable way".
-In 2008 they agreed to complement it with a similar instrument to cover recreational fishing activities and the European Charter on Recreational Fishing and Biodiversity was adopted through Recommendation No. 150 in November 2010.
+In 2008 they agreed to complement it with a similar instrument to cover recreational fishing activities and the European Charter on Recreational Fishing and Biodiversity35 was adopted through Recommendation No. 150 in November 2010.

 The principles and the approach of the European Charter on Hunting and Biodiversity and this document are equally applicable to the governance of other consumptive and non-consumptive uses of biodiversity.
-The IUCN recognized this at its 4th World Conservation Congress in October 2008.
+The IUCN recognized this at its 4th World Conservation Congress in October 2008 and again at its 5th World Conservation Congress in September 2012.
 In its resolution 4.032 (Trust Building for Biodiversity Conservation and Sustainable Use in line with the European Charter on Hunting and Biodiversity), the IUCN encourages further cooperation between the CoE, governments and other stakeholders to prepare guidelines under the same principles for new European charters to promote conservation through sustainable use of other components of biodiversity.
+In addition, IUCN Resolution WCC-2012-Res-033 calls for an increase in the attention given to conservation of fungi.

 Following this endorsement at global level and the adoption of the European Charter on Recreational Fishing and Biodiversity, the Standing Committee of the Bern Convention included in its activities for 2012 a "Charter on gathering of mushrooms and other wild biodiversity (in cooperation with IUCN", with the participation of representatives of Parties to the Convention as well as observer organisations (and including the European Council for Conservation of Fungi; the Federation of Associations for Hunting and Conservation of the EU; and the International Union for Conservation of Nature).
 A Working Group met at the IUCN Species Survival Commission chairs conference in Abu Dhabi during February 2012.
 The mandate of the Working Group was to prepare a draft Charter for submission to the next meeting of the Standing Committee to be held on 27-30 November 2012, and a first draft was prepared for the meeting of the Bureau in September 2012.
+Following considerable interest and discussion by Standing Committee in November 2012, a final draft was prepared for the meetings of Bureau and Standing Committee in 2013.